Karen Attiah: The Washington Post termination

-Attiah announced that she had been fired by The Washington Post in a newsletter post on September 15, 2025.
+Attiah announced in a newsletter on September 15, 2025, that she had been fired by The Washington Post.
 (Note: For her newsletter post, see Attiah, Karen (2025).
-"The Washington Post Fired Me — But My Voice Will Not Be Silenced") She wrote that her firing was due to social media posts she had made on Bluesky.
-The posts referenced and misquoted Charlie Kirk in the aftermath of his assassination.
-Attiah's statements regarding her firing were also reported by a wide variety of news organizations.
-Attiah described herself as the Post's "last remaining Black full-time opinion columnist".
-She also wrote, "As a columnist, I used my voice to defend freedom and democracy, challenge power and reflect on culture and politics with honesty and conviction.
-Now, I am the one being silenced—for doing my job."
-The Washington Post declined to comment on her firing, directing reporters instead to their employee social media use standards.
-The Washington Post Guild, the newspaper's editorial employee union, condemned her firing.
+"The Washington Post Fired Me — But My Voice Will Not Be Silenced") According to the termination letter Attiah received from the Post via email, her "public comments regarding the death of Charlie Kirk violate The Post's social media policies" and constituted "gross misconduct".

+The termination letter specifically quotes two posts on the social media platform Bluesky in which she wrote, "Refusing to tear my clothes and smear ashes on my face in performative mourning for a white man that espoused violence is...not the same as violence" and "Part of what keeps America so violent is the insistence that people perform care, empty goodness and absolution for white men who espouse hatred and violence."

-The Guardian and The Independent reported that her only recent direct social media reference to Kirk was to modify his comments that prominent Black women "do not have the brain processing power to otherwise be taken really seriously", and that they "had to go steal a white person's slot to go be taken somewhat seriously".
-Some challenged her remarks, which paraphrased Kirk while using quotation marks, as suggesting he was referring to all Black women when he had been referring specifically to Sheila Jackson Lee, Michelle Obama, Ketanji Brown Jackson, and Joy Reid.
+Attiah's only recent direct social media reference to Kirk was a Bluesky post paraphrasing Kirk's comments from 2023 that Sheila Jackson Lee, Michelle Obama, Ketanji Brown Jackson, and Joy Reid "do not have the brain processing power to otherwise be taken really seriously", and that they "had to go steal a white person's slot to go be taken somewhat seriously".
+Some have since challenged the phrasing of her remarks, claiming she intentionally suggested he was referring to all Black women when he had referred specifically to the aforementioned four.

+Attiah's statements regarding her firing were reported by a variety of news organizations.
 According to the Poynter Institute, "it did not appear that it was that post, or any one specific post, that led to her firing."
-According to The New York Times, her posts did not celebrate Kirk's killing.
+The New York Times noted that her posts did not celebrate Kirk's killing.
 The Independent and The Guardian also noted that Attiah's job may have already been in danger due to confrontations with Post opinion editor Adam O'Neal, who had reportedly offered buyouts to columnists whose work was not aligned with the opinion section's conservative shift announced in 2025.
+Attiah was the Post's last remaining Black full-time opinion columnist prior to her termination.